 Definition of compensation.
 Compensation is defined as your total compensation that is subject to income tax and paid to you by your Employer for the Plan Year.
+The following describes the adjustments to compensation that apply for the contributions noted above.

 Adjustments to compensation.
-Regardless of the definition of compensation, the following adjustments will be made:
+The following adjustments to compensation will be made: